 Strengthening Sustainable Ecotourism in and around Nyungwe National Park (SSENNP)

-- Develop market-driven products and marketing strategies to increase private sector investment in infrastructure and services.
+- Developed market-driven products and marketing strategies to increase private sector investment in infrastructure and services.

-- Cultivate joint ventures between local communities and the private sector to increase the availability of visitor accommodations and develop new attractions.
+- Cultivated joint ventures between local communities and the private sector to increase the availability of visitor accommodations and develop new attractions.

-- Train local communities to integrate into existing and new value chains around niche products such as bird watching, chimpanzee tracking, and cultural activities.
+- Trained local communities to integrate into existing and new value chains around niche products such as bird watching, chimpanzee tracking, cultural activities, restaurants, and hotels.

 Client: U.S. Agency for International Development